 Being a new mom can be hard.
 And even more so if your child sleeps fitfully and wakes up three or four times a night.
 Enter one sleep deprived mom and one crying, fussing child the next morning.

-The good news is that lavender essential oil can help not only mom, but also baby, toddler and child, sleep better.
+The good news is that lavender essential oil can help not only mom, but also your baby, toddler or child, to sleep better.
 And as it is one the of the gentlest oils around, lavender is a perfect starting point for young skin.
 You can even put your child to sleep with a fluffy, heatable and very huggable lavender infused lamb to keep them comforted and calm at night.

 But there are a few rules.
 First off, essential oils should not be used before 6 months old.
-And as children’s skin is a lot more sensitive, your essential oil has to be diluted in a carrier oil before use.
+And as children’s skin is a lot more sensitive, any essential oil has to be diluted in a carrier oil before use.

 Children 2 years to 6 years: 1 drop of essential oil per 2 teaspoons of carrier oil

 Children 6 years to 12 years: 1 drop of essential oil per 1½ teaspoons of carrier oil